typedb/typedb-docs/_07-examples/04-migration-nodejs.md

 We started off by setting up our project and positioning the data files.

-Next we went on to set up the migration mechanism, one that was independent of the data format.
+Next, we went on to set up the migration mechanism, one that was independent of the data format.

 Then, we went ahead and wrote a template function for each concept.
 A template’s sole purpose was to construct a Graql insert query for each data item.